DogoeDude/C-_DBMS-GUI-/README.md

 Final changes have been made.
 Current Update I will name it as final build.
 Version 5.0 which is the complete app.
 23-12-2023

+Update 5.1: Added a feature where the user now has privacy when entering a password.
+Added a security feature to prevent injections by using SQL BINARY function.